Behavior and training

 What prey drive looks like

 Prey drive is a sequence of behaviors: orient, stalk, chase, grab, kill.
 Not every dog completes the full sequence — some stop at stalk or chase — but the early stages are enough to injure a cat or small animal.
+Recognizing the early stages is essential because interruption is most effective before the dog escalates.

-Intense staring
+Intense staring (orient)

 The dog freezes and fixes their gaze on the cat or small animal.
 Body posture is rigid.
 Ears forward.
 This is the orienting phase — and it's the warning signal before action.
+Interrupting here is significantly easier than interrupting later in the sequence.

 Stalking